superlinear-ai/poetry-cookiecutter/{{ cookiecutter.__package_name_kebab_case }}/README.md

 - Run `poe` from within the development environment to print a list of [Poe the Poet](https://github.com/nat-n/poethepoet) tasks available to run on this project.
 - Run `poetry add {package}` from within the development environment to install a run time dependency and add it to `pyproject.toml` and `poetry.lock`.
 Add `--group test` or `--group dev` to install a CI or development dependency, respectively.
 - Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.
+{%- if cookiecutter.with_ml_training|int %}
+- Run `poe dockerize-requirements` from within the development environment to add training requirements to a Sagemaker package.
+{%- endif %}
 {%- if cookiecutter.with_conventional_commits|int %}
 - Run `cz bump` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
 {%- endif %}